NHSDigital/electronic-prescription-service-api/README.md

 ```

 There is a template environment file available at `tests/e2e/environments/postman_environment.json.template` useful for configuring different testing environments (such as on the CI server).

+The makefile sets defaults for the environment variables required for local testing, the CI server overrides these.

 ### VS Code Plugins